-- 1. Focus groups with residents to talk about quality of life issues and use of the existing parks and open space network. - 2.
-In-class working sessions with City students to discuss their daily lives as well as what facilities they use, don't use, or would like to see in St. John's. - 3.
-A City-wide working session with residents to develop a refined parks and open space classification system based on the evolving City and contemporary St. John's lifestyle. - 4.
-Working sessions for each ward to apply the refined network at the neighbourhood level. - 5.
-A public open house to review refined ward plans within the context of a revised network classification, and to prioritize the projects required to initiate the implementation plan proposed in this report.
+1. Focus groups with residents to talk about quality of life issues and use of the existing parks and open space network.

+2. In-class working sessions with City students to discuss their daily lives as well as what facilities they use, don't use, or would like to see in St. John's.

+3. A city-wide working session with residents to develop a refined parks and open space classification system based on the evolving city and contemporary St. John's lifestyle.

+4. Working sessions for each ward to apply the refined network at the neighbourhood level.
+This work was supplemented by resident on-line feedback.

+5. A public open house to review refined ward plans within the context of a revised network classification, and to prioritize the projects required to initiate the implementation plan proposed in this report.

 This chapter reviews the results of the public sessions and proposes a series of principles that direct all aspects of parks and open space network refinement and plan implementation.
-The principles are formed from the following consultation concepts as well as the results of the various consultation sessions/activities (see appendices).
+The principles are formed from the following consultation concepts as well as the results of the various consultation sessions/activities.